Co-efficient of friction:

 acting in a direction making an angle

-and the magnitude of the limiting friction can be found if either \mu or \lambda is known.If the direction in which the body tends to move is varied the the force of limiting friction will always lie in the plane through O perpendicular to the normal reaction and the direction of the total action at O will always lie 0n a cone with it’s vertex at O and axis along the line of the normal reaction.
-The semi vertical angle will be \lambda
+and the magnitude of the limiting friction can be found if either or is known.If the direction in which the body tends to move is varied the the force of limiting friction will always lie in the plane through O perpendicular to the normal reaction and the direction of the total action at O will always lie 0n a cone with it’s vertex at O and axis along the line of the normal reaction.
+The semi vertical angle will be

 This cone is called the cone of friction.
-If friction is not limiting, the angle made by the total action at O will be less than\lambda.
+If friction is not limiting, the angle made by the total action at O will be less than.
 Hence whether the friction be limiting or not, the direction of the total action at O must be inside or on the cone of friction.
-It follows that if P is the resultant of the other forces acting on the body which is in equilibrium, the direction of must lie inside or on the cone o friction, since P must balance the total action at O
+It follows that if P is the resultant of the other forces acting on the body which is in equilibrium, the direction of P must lie inside or on the cone o friction, since P must balance the total action at O